gkjoyes/golang-tour/lesson/03/map/Readme.md

 ## Macro view of the map

-[Maps](https://github.com/golang/go/blob/master/src/runtime/map.go) in Go are implemented as a [hash table](https://en.wikipedia.org/wiki/Hash_table).
+[Maps](https://github.com/golang/go/blob/master/src/runtime/map.go#L115) in Go are implemented as a [hash table](https://en.wikipedia.org/wiki/Hash_table).
 The hash table for a Go map is structured as an array of buckets.
-The number of buckets is always equal to a power 2.
+The number of buckets is always equal to a power of 2.
 When performing a map operation such as adding a key/value pair, a hash key is generated against the specified key.
 The low order bits(LOB) of the generated hash key is used to select a bucket.

 ![Buckets](https://github.com/gkjoyes/golang-tour/blob/master/lesson/03/map/images/buckets.png)